kappanose/brybot/README.md

 Just a discord bot I made for fun

-## Wewert please don't do bad things to it
+## Wewert please don't do bad things to it pls

 And if you turn this into a spam I'll take it off github